 Encouraging collaboration through design

 Create indoor monuments, such as art or acquainted views, to help individuals direct themselves within the office.
 Surface areas can additionally function as a wayfinding tool in addition to their other functions in the office.
-Among the methods we use in preparation are always angles, sightlines, and essential interior landmarks that will orientate individuals.
+Among the methods we use in preparation are always angles, sightlines, and essential interior landmarks that will orient individuals.
 It could be wall art.
 Perhaps it’s a sculpture.
-It could be a sightline towards a rigid shared room that looks distinct from this side of the floor vs. that side of the floor or a sightline towards the exterior.
+It could be a sightline towards a rigid shared room that looks distinct from this side of the floor vs. that side of the bed or a sightline towards the exterior.

 Don’t forget acoustics.